 The best approach for cluster provisioning under these circumstances is to use a hybrid approach for node provisioning in the cluster along with autoscaling.
 A hybrid approach involves defining the number of on-demand instances and spot instances to make up the cluster and then enabling autoscaling between the min and max number of instances.This cluster is always (24/7) on, shared by the users belonging to the group by default and scales up/down depending upon the load.
 The users do not have access to start/stop the cluster.

 The initial on-demand instances are around to immediately respond to user queries for better usability.
 If the user query requires more capacity, autoscaling kicks in and provisions more nodes (mostly spot instances) to deal with the workload.

 Databricks has other features to further improve this use case around multi-tenancy:

-- Task Preemption for High Concurrency - Improves how long running jobs and shorter jobs work together.
+- Task preemption - Improves how long running jobs and shorter jobs work together.